First AI for deep super-resolution wide-field imaging in radio astronomy: unveiling structure in ESO 137--006: Data description

-We use uSARA and AIRI to revisit MeerKAT L-band observations of a wide FoV containing the radio galaxy ESO~137-006.
+Both uSARA and AIRI are used to revisit MeerKAT L-band observations of a wide FoV containing the radio galaxy ESO~137-006.
 MeerKAT \citep{Jonas2016}, located in the Karoo desert of South Africa, is a precursor to the SKA.
 Its 64 antennas with cryogenic receivers are arranged in a close-packed core and baselines of up to 8 kilometres, resulting in superb sensitivity and imaging quality.
 The array is particularly suited to study faint extended emission and objects with complex morphology, of which ESO~137-006 represents a ``flagship'' case.
 Previous analysis of these observations by \citet{ramatsoku20} revealed multiple collimated synchrotron threads (CSTs) connecting the lobes of the radio galaxy, whose origin is yet to be unravelled.

 Technical details of the observations and the initial calibration (\emph{i.e.}, reference calibration or 1GC) is reported by \citet{ramatsoku20}.
 1GC was performed using the CARACAL pipeline \citep{makhathini2018,MeerKAThi}.
 The 1GC-calibrated data are averaged down from 4096 to 1024 channels of 0.84 MHz each, spanning the frequency range 856--1712 MHz.
 We utilise about 7 hours of on-target time and select two sub-bands relatively free from {radio frequency interference}, referred to as the ``low'' band (961-1145 MHz, centred at 1053~MHz) and the ``high'' band (1295-1503 MHz, centred at 1399~MHz), to form two continuum images.
 The respective data sizes after flagging are 8.2 gigabytes ($\sim$532 million data points, double precision) and 10.76 gigabytes ($\sim$673 million data points).
-The data were then self-calibrated for phase using a combination of the WSClean imager \citep{offringa17} and the CubiCal calibration suite \citep{Kenyon18}.
-No amplitude or DDE calibration was performed.
+The data were then self-calibrated for phase using a combination of the WSClean imager \citep{offringa17} and the CubiCal calibration suite \citep{Kenyon18}. {Attempts to calibrate for the amplitude and the DDEs \citep{repetti17, dabbech21} did not bring a substantial improvement.
+Therefore, no further data pre-processing was performed}.
 The resulting WSClean images, obtained with the multiscale variant of CLEAN \citep{cornwell08b}, are presented for comparison purposes. uSARA and AIRI are then used for image reconstruction on these self-calibrated data.